The IBMAP approach for Markov networks structure learning: The algorithm

+This section summarizes the resulting computational cost of the whole algorithm using the hill-climbing search, the Markov blanket closure, and the \emph{select-next-structure} function.

-At this point the only aspect that remains to discuss is the resulting computational cost of the whole algorithm.
-The most expensive operation in the main loop becomes the computation of the (exact) IB-score of $G'$ at line \ref{line:computeScore2}, with a cost of $O(n)$ when computed incrementally; resulting in an overall computational cost for the loop of $O(M\cdot n)$, where $M$ denotes the number of iterations until termination.
-To this cost, it only remains to add the cost of computing the initial structure non-incrementally at line~\ref{line:Gempty}, with a cost of $O(n^2)$.
-Therefore, the overall cost of the algorithm is $O(n^2 + Mn)$.
-Since $M$ can be obtained only empirically, the experimental section show measurements of $M$ on different scenarios, proving empirically that $M$ is not a source of an extra degree in the complexity, because it grows at most linearly with $n$, resulting in an overall computational complexity of $O(n^2)$.
+To begin, the most expensive operation of the algorithm is the computation of the IB-score of the initial structure at line~\ref{line:Gempty} of Algorithm~\ref{alg:ibmaphc}, which is computed non-incrementally, using the $n\times(n-1)$ tests of the Markov blanket closure; this is a cost of $O(n^2)$ tests.
+Next, in the main loop of Algorithm~\ref{alg:ibmaphc}, calling the \emph{select-next-structure} function has a cost of $O(1)$, and the incremental computation of $\ibscore(G')$ at line \ref{line:computeScore2} requires to compute $2\times(n-1)$ tests; this is a cost of $O(n)$.
+Finally, denoting by $M$ the number of ascents until termination, the overall computational cost of the algorithm is $O(n^2 + Mn)$.
+Since $M$ can be obtained only empirically, the experimental section shows measurements of $M$ on different scenarios, proving empirically that $M$ is not a source of an extra degree in the complexity because it grows sub-linearly with $n$, resulting in an overall computational complexity of $O(n^2)$ statistical tests.